DHTMLX/docs-suite/docs/form/api/checkbox_group/checkboxgroup_setproperties_method.md

 }
 ~~~

-It is possible to change values of the following configuration attributes of a **checkbox** of the CheckboxGroup control:
+It is possible to change the values of the following configuration attributes of a **checkbox** of the CheckboxGroup control:

 ~~~js
 {